 Iterations and Fixes

-To showcase the new elements I created and other elements I used from the current Chase app, I created an updated UI kit.
+As a challenge to myself, I recreated a Chase UI kit based on the current (2021) app and added components as needed.
 Each element remains true to the original design while adding usability to the new My Budget feature.